pzavolinsky/bauxite/README.md

 Remember you should probably install [Firefox](http://www.mozilla.org) (unless you want to use other browsers or Selenium server by specifying the `-p` switch to the `bauxite` executable).

+You might also like to try the [bauxite-capture](https://github.com/pzavolinsky/bauxite-capture) Firefox add-on to record Bauxite tests directly from the browser (please note that this extension is still *very* experimental so its not yet hosted in the Mozilla add-ons page).

 Hello World
 -----------